 There was once a patient who was losing a lot of hair.
 His mother got worried and sent him a concoction to apply on his head.
 It contained henna leaves mixed with tea leaves, curd, egg white, beetroot, amla, shikakai, coconut oil and nilgiri oil.
 He diligently applied the oily concoction on his head for many years.
 But he continued to lose hair and eventually suffered total baldness.
 In spite of doing so much for his hair, he wondered why?

 The importance of the right hair care cannot be better emphasized.
-More than advising the right hair care, it has become important to steer people away from the wrong hair care.
+More than advising the right hair care, it has become important to steer people away from the wrong hair care which is also referred in American Academy of Dermatology Association.
 The points below should help you understand hair care better.

 Keep hair care simple, do not obsess over it

 Many a times hair is the most abused part of the body.
 This results due to some popular misconceptions about hair care, like…